cisco-sso/ansible-role-k8s-devkit/README.md

 **ansible-role-k8s-devkit**

-Configures a machine with tools for Kubernetes and Helm DevOps.
+Configures a machine with tools for Kubernetes, Helm and Docker DevOps.

 ## Supported Machine Targets